Warlord Era: Reunification

-Chiang Kai-shek emerged as the protégé of Sun Yat-sen following the Zhongshan Warship Incident.
-In the summer of 1926, Chiang and the National Revolutionary Army (NRA) began the Northern Expedition with the hopes to reunify China.
+Chiang Kai-shek emerged as the protégé of Sun Yat-sen following the Zhongshan incident.
+In the summer of 1926, Chiang and the National Revolutionary Army (NRA) began the Northern Expedition with the hopes of reunifying China.
 Wu Peifu and Sun Chuanfang of the Zhili clique were subsequently defeated in central and eastern China.
 In response to the situation, the Guominjun and Yan Xishan of Shanxi formed an alliance with Chiang to attack the Fengtian clique together.
 In 1927, Chiang initiated a violent purge of Communists in the Kuomintang, which marked the end of the First United Front.

-The National Revolutionary Army (NRA) formed by the KMT swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
+The National Revolutionary Army (NRA), formed by the KMT, swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
 The conflicts were collectively known as the Jinan incident of 1928.

 Although Chiang had consolidated the power of the KMT in Nanking, it was still necessary to capture Beiping (Beijing) to claim the legitimacy needed for international recognition.
 Yan Xishan moved in and captured Beiping on behalf of his new allegiance after the death of Zhang Zuolin in 1928.
 His successor, Zhang Xueliang, accepted the authority of the KMT leadership, and the Northern Expedition officially concluded.

 The politics of the Nanjing Decade of Kuomintang leadership over China were deeply shaped by the compromises with warlords that had allowed the victory of the Northern expedition.
 Most provincial leaders were military commanders who joined the party only during the expedition itself, when the warlords and their administrators were absorbed wholesale by Chiang.
 Although dictatorial, Chiang did not have absolute power as party rivals and local warlords posed a constant challenge.

 Despite the reunification, there were still ongoing conflicts across the country.
 Remaining regional warlords across China chose to cooperate with the Nationalist government, but disagreements with the Nationalist government and regional warlords soon broke out into the Central Plains War in 1930.
 Northwest China erupted into a series of wars in Xinjiang from 1931 to 1937.
 Following the Xi'an Incident in 1936, efforts began to shift toward preparation of war against the Japanese Empire.

 The warlords continued posing problems for the National Government up until the communist victory in 1949, when many turned on the KMT and defected to the CCP, such as Yunnanese warlord Lu Han, whose troops had earlier been responsible for receiving the surrender of the Japanese in Hanoi and had engaged in widespread looting.

 Although Chiang was generally not considered personally corrupt, his power was dependent on balancing between the various warlords.
-Although he understood and expressed hatred at the fact that KMT corruption was driving the public to the communists, he continued dealing with warlords, tolerating incompetence and corruption while undermining subordinates who became too strong so as to preserve unity.
+Although he understood and expressed hatred at the fact that KMT corruption was driving the public to the communists, he continued dealing with warlords, tolerating incompetence and corruption while undermining subordinates who became too strong, so as to preserve unity.
 After the Japanese surrender, warlords turned against the KMT.